rakhirawat1/Warehouse-System/README.md

 - A **warehouse** contains many **storage spaces**.
 - An **item** records the total quantity the business owns.
-- An **allocation** stores how many units of one item sit in one storage space.
-There is at most one allocation per item and storage space.
+- An **allocation** stores how many units of one item sit in one storage space (at most one allocation per item/space pair).
-- **Split storage**: one item can have allocations in several storage spaces, in the same or different warehouses.
-Units not yet allocated are shown as remaining (`remaining = total - allocated`).
+- **Split storage**: one item can have allocations across several storage spaces, in the same or different warehouses.
+Units not yet placed anywhere show as remaining (`remaining = total − allocated`).
-- Every stock change is written to **stock movements**, an append-only history that stays readable after records are deleted.
+- Every stock change is written to an append-only **stock movements** table, which stays readable even after the item or space it refers to is deleted.

 ## Key Business Rules

-- A **warehouse cannot be deleted while it holds stock**; it can be set to inactive instead.
-Inactive warehouses receive no new stock or storage spaces.
-- A **storage space cannot exceed its capacity**, and the capacity of all storage spaces cannot exceed the warehouse's capacity.
+- A storage space can never exceed its own capacity, and the storage spaces in a warehouse can never exceed the warehouse's capacity.
 - Capacity can never be reduced below what is already stored or assigned.
-- **Allocation** can never exceed the item's unallocated units, and an item's total cannot drop below what is already allocated.
+- An allocation can never exceed an item's unallocated units, and an item's total can't drop below what's already allocated.
-- **Split allocation** across several spaces is all or nothing: every line is validated before anything is saved.
-Concurrent requests are protected by row locks.
+- A split allocation across several spaces is all-or-nothing: every line is validated before anything is saved, and concurrent requests are protected by database row locks.
-- **SKUs are unique** (ignoring case).
-Storage-space names are unique within a warehouse.
+- SKUs are unique (ignoring case); storage-space names are unique within a warehouse.
-- **Storage-type compatibility**:
+- **Storage-type compatibility:**

   | Item needs | Can be stored in |
   | --- | --- |